 Asset Allocation and Factor Investing: An Integrated Approach

 Early in 2018, Alain Bergeron from the Mackenzie Multi-Asset Strategies Team co-authored an article titled: "Asset Allocation and Factor Investing: An Integrated Approach" in The Journal of Portfolio Management, Third Edition 2018, at jpm.iijournals.com.
-Recently, the same authors published a second article in the journal Practical Applications that proposes a model for integrating factors with a traditional asset allocation methodology.
+Given the interest in the article, the same organization published a second article in the journal Practical Applications that discusses the practical implications of the concept.
 (Note: The articles are published in English only.)

-This summary will provide some background on factor investing and insight into the Mackenzie Multi-Asset Strategies Team's innovative approach to using factors.
-As you will discover, factors can complement traditional methods of portfolio construction, especially when they are properly integrated as a component of a larger risk management and asset allocation framework.
+This summary will provide some background on factor investing, asset allocation and portfolio construction for different macroeconomic regimes.
+As this article shows, factors can complement traditional methods of portfolio construction, especially when they are properly integrated as a component of a larger risk management and asset allocation framework.

 What are factors?

 - Factors are the underlying drivers of risk and return across assets and asset classes.

 - They can be macro oriented (GDP, inflation etc.) or style-oriented (e.g., Value, Quality, etc.).

 - Factors are not directly investable, but factor exposures are a by-product of investing in assets.

 - Some factors perform better than others depending on the market environment.